proyectos-mario/hiberus-ecommerce/README.md

 - Postgres Data base

- I have Created six Microservices:
+ ## This project has six Microservices:

-- **CheckOutService** : (./checkoutecommerce folder): This service begin the process and call Bill service and Logistic service
+- **CheckOutService:**  (./checkoutecommerce folder): This service begin the process and call Bill service and Logistic service
-- `CheckOutService Database` : This services is a postgres database that include Clients info
+- **CheckOutService Database:** This services is a postgres database that include Clients info
-- `BillService`(./billecommerce folder): This service receive Date, ClientId, Products info and get sum of products values
+- **BillService:** (./billecommerce folder): This service receive Date, ClientId, Products info and get sum of products values
-- `BillService Database` : This services is another postgres database that include products info.
+- **BillService Database:** : This services is another postgres database that include products info.
 (This database is diferent that Checkout Database)
-- `Logisticservice` (./logisticecommerce): This services is responsible of generation of sent order.
+- **Logisticservice:** (./logisticecommerce): This services is responsible of generation of sent order.
 It create a number Id and return this value in an OutLogisticVO object, also create a register in Order table with the Sent order info.
-- `LogisticService Database`: This services is another postgres database that include order info.
+- **LogisticService Database:**: This services is another postgres database that include order info.
 (This database is diferent that Checkout Database) and generate an Order Id with ecommercelogistic.order_id_seq database secuence